Beuterei/create-helper/README.md

 -   `registerPrompt` - Registered a new prompt.
 See [documentation of inquirer](https://www.npmjs.com/package/inquirer)

--   `registerQuestion` - Registers a new question with name as selector
+-   `registerQuestion` - Registers a new question with name as selector.
+See [documentation of inquirer](https://www.npmjs.com/package/inquirer) for question examples and types

--   `registerQuestions` - Bulk register new questions with name as selector
+-   `registerQuestions` - Bulk register new questions with name as selector.
+See [documentation of inquirer](https://www.npmjs.com/package/inquirer) for question examples and types

 -   `prompt` - internal use